International: +1-(617)-969-5452 Toll Free: 800-370-5452

 There are a variety of ways in which vaccine adjuvants are manufactured

-Microfluidics high shear processing equipment has been used for decades to manufacture nanoemulsion adjuvants.
+Microfluidizer® high shear processors have been used for decades to manufacture nanoemulsion adjuvants.

 Results are repeatable and scalable from lab to production scale.
 Parallel arrangements of identical microchannels ensure linear scalability.
 Large volumes can be produced at tens of liters per minute at the same particle size and PSD as achieved in the lab.

-It compares favourably to the use of High Pressure Homogenisers (HPH).
+It compares favorably to the use of High Pressure Homogenizers (HPH).
 These devices are commonly used for cell disruption in the lab, however, scale up can cause inconsistencies as the way the cells are ruptured changes at production scale.
 Multiple valves can be required, which must be cleaned and reinstalled by those with specialist training.

-Users of the Microfluidizer processors find that they are easy to use and clean.
-Multiple users can be comfortable with the technology as they do not require specialist skills to use the equipment.
+Users of the Microfluidizer® processors find that they are easy to use and clean.
+Multiple users can be comfortable with this vaccine adjuvant technology as they do not require specialist skills to use the equipment.

-Advantages of Microfluidizer Technology for creating vaccine adjuvant nanoemulsions
+Advantages of Microfluidizer® Technology for creating nanoemulsion adjuvants.

 Results are reliably scaled from lab to production